 A gallery of Heene Cemetery’s trees

-Trees are often too large to photograph ‘cleanly’ from short range, especially when different species are bunched together.
-Instead, the photographs used here look more closely at foliage, fruit or flowers, with just one photograph used for each species.
-Links are provided to individual species pages on this website, where you may find multiple photographs of each.
+Trees are often too large to photograph ‘cleanly’ from short range, especially when different species bunched together.
+Instead, the photographs used here look more closely at foliage, fruit or flowers, with just one for each species.
+Links provided individual pages on this website, where you may find multiple each.

 Monterey Cypress (MC)